DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/DOCUMENTS/Shipment receipt - Purchase order.md

 **Trading partner**             | View the trading partner details in the [**Trading partners**](../SETUP/Trading%20partner.md) page.
 **Purchase order**              | If the staging record has been completed it is possible to inquire on the related D365 purchase order.
 **Item arrival**                | If the EDI document has been completed it is possible to inquire on the item arrival journal from this button.
+**Product receipt**             | If the EDI document has been completed and the document setting **Auto post receipt** is set to _Yes_, this button will be enabled and can be used to inquire on the purchase order product receipts.
 **Show log**                    | If there are Errors within the document, it is possible to review them at any time using this button.
 Shows only the current version.
 **Version log**                 | View all log versions.
 When a document’s status is reset and reprocessed, a new log version is created.
 Can view all log versions.
 **Reset Status**                | You can reset the **Staging to target status** to _Not started_.
 This can be used to reprocess the selected record/s.
 Documents can only be processed if **Staging to target status** is set to _Not started_.